 Madden's fundamental design is not very run-friendly.

 But fundamental design flaws aside, my experience with Madden 16 and 17 has been that the CPU is completely inept at running the ball.
 Even when the blocking is solid, the CPU-controlled back can rarely identify and hit the hole, and usually runs right into a waiting defender or one of his own blockers.
 CPU backs are even worse at running to the outside, as they'll often run backwards in a futile attempt to get to the edge, instead of just cutting upfield for whatever yardage they can get.
 This often leads to large losses of yardage, backs up the CPU, and contributes towards the CPU's over-reliance on passing the ball.
 I usually play with the CPU Run Blocking A.I. slider up between 80 or 100, and yet CPU running backs still routinely finish games with stats along the lines of 15 rushes for 20 total yards.
 Pathetic.
 If a CPU runner does have a successful game, it's usually because they broke one or two long runs due to a missed tackle, and 90% of their yardage total comes from one or two plays.
 Also pathetic.
-Seriously, I have rage-quit games because of the CPU's ineptitude.
+Seriously, I have rage-quit an hour into games because of the CPU's ineptitude.

 CPU Doug Martin runs right into his pulling guard [LEFT] instead of going inside like the trap play is designed.